-Reston Association (RA), Fairfax County Park Authority (FCPA), the Northern Virginia Regional Park Authority (NOVA Parks), the Reston Community Center (RCC), Reston Town Center Association (RTCA), and Neighborhood and Community Services (the Cathy Hudgins Community Center at Southgate), continue to work together to identify new park, recreation, and cultural needs in Reston, including in the TSAs.
+Reston Association (RA), Fairfax County Park Authority (FCPA), the Northern Virginia Regional Park Authority (NOVA Parks), the Reston Community Association (RCC), and CHCC@S, continue to work together to identify new park, recreation, and cultural needs in Reston, including in the TSAs.
 These needs also relate to the overall Reston area, and they are impacted by the development planned outside the TSAs.
 Facilities and amenities to meet these needs must be provided in the TSAs and elsewhere in the Reston area.
 Access and close proximity to development are priority characteristics of local-serving parks, trails, open space, playgrounds, sport courts, and other recreational facilities.

-To promote equity and inclusion, this Plan calls for adding and improving the parks, recreation, and open space system to increase use of high-quality publicly accessible parks and recreation facilities in underrepresented and underserved sections of Reston.
+Interwoven Equity - To promote equity and inclusion, add and improve the parks, recreation, and open space system to increase use of high-quality publicly accessible parks and recreation facilities in underrepresented and underserved sections of Reston.
 As development in the TSAs occurs, improvements to publicly accessible parks and recreation facilities located outside of the TSAs and in areas with higher concentrations of low-income and racially diverse populations is encouraged to promote equity and inclusion.